basho/basho_docs/content/riak/kv/3.0.4/using/repair-recovery/repairs.md

 ### Monitoring Repairs

-The above repair commands can be monitored via the `riak-admin transfers` command.
+The above repair commands can be monitored via the `riak admin transfers` command.

 ### Killing a Repair